 1. Domain expertise & industry pedigree

-Look for providers who have demonstrable experience in travel, hospitality or cruise sectors — specifically with cruise line BPO services, cruise reservation services outsourcing or cruise customer service.
-They should understand the unique guest-journey intricacies, ship-itinerary dynamics, loyalty programmer and multilingual geographies.
+Look for providers with demonstrable experience in the travel, hospitality, or cruise sectors—specifically in cruise line BPO services, cruise reservation services outsourcing, or cruise customer service.
+They should understand the unique intricacies of the guest journey, ship itinerary dynamics, loyalty programs, and multilingual geographies.

 2. Technology, integration & digital capability

-Ensure the partner has strong capabilities in systems integration (reservation engines, CRM, guest profiles), multichannel support (voice, chat, email, social), digital self-service, AI/chatbots and data analytics.
-Seamless connectivity ensures guest service and reservation changes reflect in real-time across systems.
+Ensure the partner has strong capabilities in systems integration (reservation engines, CRM, guest profiles), multichannel support (voice, chat, email, social), digital self-service, AI/chatbots, and data analytics.
+Seamless connectivity ensures that guest service and reservation changes are reflected in real time across systems.

 3. Multilingual, global operations & coverage